 Focus on Parkinson’s Disease and Associate Professor Dr Camille Carroll who is a Consultant Neurologist in Derriford and an international expert on this distressing condition.
 Dr Carroll is thrilled to announce that they have just been awarded a substantial major grant from Parkinson’s UK for a study investigating COVID-19 in Parkinson’s.

 Meet the Trustees of PMF.
 The Peninsula Medical Foundation (PMF) relies on the dedicated work of its Trustees and Volunteers.
 Their guidance, expertise and support is generally hidden away from public gaze, but their contributions are vital and mostly unsung.
-We thought our readers would like to know a little more about the band of local personalities comprising of our Board of Trustees.
-We welcome two new members to the board: Professor Terence Lewis MBE, and Mr Peter Vosper.
+We thought our readers would like to know a little more about the band of local personalities who comprise our Board of Trustees.
+Meet two new members to the board: Professor Terence Lewis MBE, and Mr Peter Vosper.

 Plymouth’s Hidden Gem -How medical research works and how you can get involved.
-Mr Denis Wilkins, Chair of Trustees
+Mr Denis Wilkins, FRCS Trustee and Fundraising Lead

 The first point to make is that during the last century Medical Research has evolved into an intensive and highly competitive business.
 The sums involved in setting up, maintaining and developing research projects mean that they have to be well organised and focussed.
 Yet, some of the most innovative and game changing approaches stem from (often young) minds that think Outside the Box.
-Who would have thought even a decade ago, for example, that a wrist watch would connect you to world communication networks and monitor your blood oxygen levels while exercising?
-What we do know is that through a combination of creativity and systematic dogged work in teams, advances will be made; and that no research = no gain.
-Just consider the mind-boggling developments in the understanding of our immune mechanism made during the current pandemic.
-The sheer effort involved across the Globe in producing billions of doses of a novel vaccine comprising molecules which lie close to the wellsprings of life.
+For example, who would have thought even a short decade ago that a wrist watch would connect you to World communication networks while monitoring your blood oxygen levels and heart rates.
+What we do know is that through a combination of creativity and systematic dogged work in teams, advances will be made.
+The only certainty is that if there is no investment into research, there will be no returns.
+Look no further than the developments in our understanding of our immune mechanism made during the current pandemic.
+While SAGE and politicians were front of stage, Plymouth University medical scientists were quietly making their contribution to this wonderful story.
+The sheer global effort in producing billions of doses of novel vaccines is akin to the first landing on the Moon.
 It is truly astonishing.

 So how does it all fit together?
 The answer lies in the collaboration between those delivering clinical care (eg.hospitals), universities (eg medical scientists), commercial producers (eg.‘Big Pharma’) and funders (Government, Charitable Giving).